domhardt/PreviewFilter/README.md

 # PreviewFilter
-Filter for Preview application of macOS
-Clone to /System/Library/Filters/
+Filter for Preview application of macOS to reduce file size of scanned documents for pdf file format Clone to /System/Library/Filters/ (admin pw needed)